The Beginning

 Also, I launched Fiercely Fandom with Deron., a podcast dedicated to how pop culture meets fan culture.

-While I got to do some cool, experimental, interactive, innovative things at The Tylt, the outlet was discontinued during the COVID-19 pandemic in September 2020.
+While I got to do some cool, experimental, interactive, and innovative work at The Tylt, the outlet was discontinued in September 2020 during the COVID-19 pandemic.

-Since my days at Advance Digital, I freelanced at Everyday Health, writing about Black experiences with health disparities and mental health awareness.
+Since my days at Advance Digital, I have freelanced for Everyday Health, writing about Black experiences with health disparities and mental health awareness.
 Also, I got back into project management, leading a team of 16 copy editors to proofread a website migration for the law firm Weitz & Luxenberg.

 What’s Next?